 How do you make banana bread moist?

-The key to a moist banana bread is in the details.
+The key to moist banana bread is in the details.
 For starters, you’ll want to make sure your bananas are really ripe.
 They should have lots of dark spots on the skin and feel soft to the touch.
 Using a firm, yellow banana will yield a good banana flavor, but not the desired texture.

 You should also avoid over-baking your banana bread.
 Different factors—such as the temperature of your oven and the darkness of your loaf pan—can cause the bread to bake faster (or slower) than our recipe suggests.
 For best results, start checking your banana bread around the one hour mark, and keep checking it with a fresh toothpick every 5-10 minutes.